Scientific: Ficus benghalensis

 Temperature: Hardiness range is 25oF to 30oF (cold) to 115oF (heat).

 Pruning: Elevate canopy base for visibility.
 Because of sunscald sensitivities, don't excessively thin the crown of this tree!

 Propagation: Stem cuttings, seed, air layering.

-Additional comments: Bayan is a large, no, very large evergreen shade tree - here's one big dude in Los Angeles.
+Additional comments: Banyan fig is a large, no, VERY LARGE evergreen shade tree - here's one big dude in Los Angeles.
 It is one of those tropical/subtropical trees that grows well in southern California and as a result people try to grow it also in Phoenix with moderate success.
-I've observed that Bayan is quite fickle about the microclimates in which it does well in the Phoenix area.
-In short, adequate moisture and protection from heat and cold extremes are the keys to success in growing this monster tree in the lower Arizona deserts.
-Bayan is considered sacred by both Hindus and Buddhists religions.
-The foliage and milky sap of all figs including Bayan can sometimes be an irritant to skin and eyes.
+I've observed that Banyan fig is quite fickle about the microclimates in which it does well in the Phoenix area.
+In short, adequate moisture and protection from reflected western sun and heat and cold extremes (especially when the tree is younger and smaller) are the keys to success in growing this monster tree in the lower Arizona deserts.
+Banyan fig is considered sacred by both Hindus and Buddhists religions.
+The foliage and milky sap of all figs including Banyan fig can sometimes be an irritant to skin and eyes.